AnthonyCampos123/ios101-project2-wordle-starter/README.md

 ## Notes

 Learning a new programming language always requires hard work and this is no different.
-To complete this project, a good portion of time was dedicated to reading documentation for the Swift programming language.
+To complete this project, a good portion of my time was dedicated to reading documentation for the Swift programming language.

 ## License